 The history of regenerative medicine goes back to 1981 when British researcher Martin Evans identified stem cells in mice at the University of Cambridge (now Cardiff University).
-Stem cell therapy has recently had a major breakthrough within the medical field, and orthopedics in particular, because of the potential for these stem cells to cure arthritis pain and pain from other orthopedic injuries.
+Cellular therapy has recently had a major breakthrough within the medical field, and orthopedics in particular, because of the potential for these stem cells to cure arthritis pain and pain from other orthopedic injuries.

 The stem cells (usually placental-derived mesenchymal stem cells, or MSCs) are prepared and injected directly into the area of pain or injury in your joint, muscle, ligament, or tendon.
 Depending on the severity of your problem, a local anesthetic might be given to reduce pain during the procedure.

 The future of stem cells is a promising one.
 With thousands of studies and trials, research shows that people of all ages can benefit from regenerative medicine.
 This treatment can relieve the pain of arthritis and chronic pain, heal injuries such as partial ligament and tendon tears, and help you avoid surgery.
-Consult with your doctor about stem cell therapy today to see if this treatment is right for you.
+Consult with your doctor about cellular therapy today to see if this treatment is right for you.